 Survey participants in the study ranked communication, emotional intelligence and people management as the top three traits that leaders should have.
 All three traits were ranked higher than soft skills such as decision making and strategic thinking, as well as concrete skills like financial management and data analysis.

 Interpersonal skills affect almost every area of business.
 Your people skills come into play when you enter into a negotiation, close a business deal or woo a client.
 They can help you build partnerships as well as a collaborative team environment.
 If you intend to be a leader and not just a manager, these are the interpersonal skills that you should hone:

-At the top of the list is the ability to communicate well.
+Communication skills are a crucial interpersonal skill or trait that all effective leaders need to develop.
+Successful leaders need to be able to portray effective communication.
+Leaders with poor communication skills tend to veer into the command and control leadership style which is only effective in certain settings.
 Be specific with your directives and your expectations.
 Be clear and concise.
 Don’t say in 1,000 words what you could say in 100 words.
 Also be careful with what you don’t say.
-Non-verbal communication can convey just as much—if not more—than your actual words.
+Nonverbal communication can convey just as much-if not more-than verbal communication.
 Your facial expressions, hand gestures, and body language can speak volumes during negotiations, interviews, trainings and team meetings.

 - Active Listening

 Listen to understand, not to merely reply.
 Pay attention to each person you converse with and ask yourself what you can learn from that conversation.
 Let the members of your team know that you hear them.
 This will help them stay engaged and make them more willing to provide feedback when you request it.